 Age Discrimination Issues in the Workplace

-Believe it or not, job seekers are reporting age discrimination beginning as early as the mid-thirties.
-In fact, in some industries, you are considered to be “washed up: by the time you reach your forties.
+Job seekers are reporting age discrimination beginning as early as the mid-thirties.
+In fact, in some industries, you're considered to be washed up" by the time you reach your forties.
 But what can you do when you're considered to be too old to be hired?
-How do you fight age discriminations in the workplace?
+How do you fight age discrimination in the workplace?

 For a start, there are laws that prohibit employment discrimination because of age.
 In addition, there are a few strategies you can use to help mitigate age discrimination issues.

 Employment discrimination happens when a job seeker or an employee is treated unfavorably because of his or her race, skin color, national origin, gender, gender identity, disability, religion, sexual orientation, or age.

 What is the “gray ceiling” and why does it matter?
 The gray ceiling is a term used to describe the age discrimination that many older job seekers and employees face while they’re searching for jobs or seeking promotions.
 Even though employers aren’t supposed to discriminate based on how old you are, getting hired can be a challenge when you’re considered to be an “older” worker.
 And you don't need to have gray hair to be considered too old to get hired.

 When the House of Representatives voted unanimously to repeal the Social Security earnings cap in an amendment to the 2000 “Senior Citizens’ Freedom To Work Act,” their rationale was that removing the previous earnings limit would enable more older Americans to return to work.

 About 18.8% of people over the age of 65 worked in 2016, according to the Pew Research Council.
 The National Council on Aging reports that, by 2019, over 40% of people over the age of 55 are expected to be working.
 This will constitute 25% of the U.S. labor force.